MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/software-inventory-logging/manage-software-inventory-logging.md

 -   When using [Set-SilLogging](http://technet.microsoft.com/library/dn283387.aspx) -TimeOfDay to set the time SIL logging runs, you must specify a date and time.
 The calendar date will be set and logging will not occur until the date is reached, in local system time.

--   When using [Get-SilSoftware](http://technet.microsoft.com/library/dn283397.aspx), or [Get-SilWindowsUpdate](http://technet.microsoft.com/library/dn283393.aspx), “InstallDate” will always show 12:00:00AM, a meaningless value.
+-   When using [Get-SilSoftware](http://technet.microsoft.com/library/dn283397.aspx), or [Get-SilWindowsUpdate](http://technet.microsoft.com/library/dn283393.aspx), “InstallDate�? will always show 12:00:00AM, a meaningless value.

--   When using [Get-SilUalAccess](http://technet.microsoft.com/library/dn283389.aspx), “SampleDate” will always show 11:59:00PM, a meaningless value.
+-   When using [Get-SilUalAccess](http://technet.microsoft.com/library/dn283389.aspx), “SampleDate�? will always show 11:59:00PM, a meaningless value.
 Date is the pertinent data for these cmdlet queries.

 ## <a name="BKMK_Step10"></a>Enabling and Configuring Software Inventory Logging in a Mounted Virtual Hard Disk
 Software Inventory Logging also supports configuration and enablement on offline virtual machines.
 The practical uses for this are intended to cover both ‘gold image’ setup for wide deployment across data centers, as well as configuring end user images going from a premises to a cloud deployment.